Humanoid

 GetAccessories

-This function returns an array of Accessories that the Humanoid's parent is currently wearing.
-All Accessory objects parented to the Humanoid's parent will be included, regardless of if they are attached or not.
-If the humanoid is not wearing any accessories, the array will be empty.
+This function returns an array of Accessory objects that the humanoid's parent is currently wearing.
+All such Accessory objects will be included, regardless of whether they're attached or not.

-If the Humanoid has no Accessories an empty array will be returned
+If the Humanoid has no Accessory objects, an empty array will be returned.

 Returns

-An array of Accessories that are parented to the Humanoid's parent.
+An array of Accessory objects that are parented to the humanoid's parent.

 Code Samples